AD-SDL/ot2_module/README.md

 python ot2_driver_ssh.py -rc [insert/robot/config/path] -pc protopiler/example_configs/basic_config.yaml -po ./test_protocol.py -ro ./test_resources.json -v
 ```

-To run your own protocol.py file, replace the `-pc` option with the path to your protocol.py file
+To run your own protocol.py file, replace data in the `-pc` option with the path to your protocol.py file
 ```
 python ot2_driver_ssh.py -rc [insert/robot/config/path] -pc ./test_protocol.py
 ```

+*The process is the same for the HTTP driver*

 If you would like to write your own code using the ot2 driver you can start with something like this
 ```python